hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 4. Change the node(s) to false for the maintenance option, using the following command:

 		`ironic node-update <id> replace maintenance=False`

+## During ansible execution to update undercloud was observer a lock problem in ironic {#ansible}

+When performing the upgrade to HP Helion OpenStack 1.0.1 using the Ansible-based helper script, the Ironic service cannot be restarted because of a lock situation in Ironic. <!-- CORE 2043 -->

+**Symptoms**

+* The update process fails.

+* A message similar to the following appears in the Ironic log:

+	2014-10-23 23:03:51.302 31612 WARNING wsme.api [-] Client-side error: Node c241b0d5-abe1-4219-883c-e8dbaf1c5b35 is locked by host hLinux, please retry after the current operation is completed.
+	Traceback (most recent call last):

+** Solution **

+Workaround when happen is:

+1. Execute the following command in the undercloud:

+		mysql --defaults-file=/mnt/state/root/metadata.my.cnf --socket /var/run/mysqld/mysqld.sock ironic -e 'update nodes set reservation=NULL where reservation="hLinux";'

+2. Change the **Instance** status from `Error` to `Active`.

+		nova reset-state --active <instance ID>

+3. Start the server manually or use the following command:

+		nova stop/nova start

+4. Execute the update process again.

 ---